Understand Ignorance to Reveal Buddhanature

 In the Mahamudra, or “great seal” tradition, teachers explain the realization of Mahamudra as the unity of emptiness and clarity.
 “Emptiness” here does not mean a complete absence, a vacuum, or some sort of black hole.
 Instead, we speak of “lucid emptiness,” a quality of awareness.
-And we can understand this buddhanature as ultimate happiness.
-So the next questions is–where is this ultimate happiness?
+And we can understand this buddha-nature as ultimate happiness.
+So the next question is–where is this ultimate happiness?

 But what if you chase less, cling less, and relax into your deepest nature?
 How does that feel?